thingsboard/thingsboard-gateway/docs/protocols/ble.rst

 }

 2. Edit device object
-Enter the name of device, in double quotes, as you want it to appear in Thingsboard Enter the hardware BLE mac address of the device
+Enter the ``SENSOR_NAME`` name of device, in double quotes, as you want it to appear in Thingsboard Enter the hardware BLE mac address of the device

 3. Telemetry